 The Day of Blood: Black Friday, Attis, and the Pre-Christian Sacred Calendar

-The Cybele-Attis cult observed Black Friday, the Day of Blood, as its most holy day of the year, commemorating the self-inflicted death of Attis.
+The Cybele and Attis cult kept Black Friday, the Day of Blood, as the holiest day of its year.
 After three days of mourning the festival turned to joy with Attis's resurrection.
-The Urantia Book documents this pre-Christian ritual calendar as one of the direct substrates from which Christian Easter observance subsequently inherited its three-day-death-and-resurrection structure.
+The Urantia Book records this pre-Christian ritual calendar as one of the direct substrates the Christian Easter observance later inherited, three days of death and resurrection already in place when the church arrived.

 Pre-Christian Black Friday Attis sacred calendar = Good Friday substrate in the Christian ritual year